-Michael D. WardProfessor of Chemistry; Department Chair; Director, Molecular Design Institute; Editor, Chemistry of Materials
+Michael D. WardProfessor of Chemistry; Director, Molecular Design Institute; Director, NYU Materials Research Science and Engineering Center; Editor, Chemistry of Materials

 B.S., William Paterson College of New Jersey; Ph.D., Princeton University; Postdoctoral Fellow, University of Texas at Austin